Gomaink/sa-memory/README.md

 ### Prerequisites

 - Make sure that the GTA: San Andreas version is 1.0 and the game is running.
 - You need to have CMake installed on your system.
-You can download it here.
 - On Windows, you need to have Visual Studio or MinGW installed.
 - On Linux, you need GCC or Clang installed.